colinmxs/gpu-llm-on-wsl/api/README.md

 # FastAPI API for LLM Inference

 This directory contains the FastAPI server for streaming LLM inferences from the Docker container to the host machine.
+It also includes agent and tool management endpoints for creating and managing AI agents with the Strands SDK.

 ## API Endpoints